Family of grandmother killed in Metra train crash says accident was ‘preventable’ at a crossing residents have complained about

 “It didn’t have to happen,” said the son-in-law of Christina Lopez.
 “If anyone has information, video footage or any information that could get answers, please, please reach out.”

+The box truck had stopped on the tracks behind a pickup truck in Clarendon Hills but failed to move forward when the pickup completed a left turn in front of it, NTSB Vice Chairman Bruce Landsberg told reporters.

+“Why couldn’t the truck get off the tracks?
+That’s one of the key questions we have,” Landsberg said.

-The family of a woman killed when a Metra train slammed into a semi truck said Thursday they believe the accident was preventable, and they have heard from people who say traffic often gets stuck on the crossing in Clarendon Hills because of construction.
+Family of a woman killed said they believe the crash was preventable, and they have heard from people who say traffic often gets stopped in the crossing because of construction.

 “It didn’t have to happen,” Lopez’s son-in-law Jeff Klonowski said in a front yard news conference in Downers Grove.
 “If anyone has information, video footage or any information that could get answers, please, please reach out.”

-The National Transportation Safety Board took over the investigation and was scheduled to hold a briefing Thursday afternoon.
+Of the 10,000 national train crossing incidents in the last five years, 500 of them happened in Illinois, and 28 of them were in DuPage County, he said.
+The last fatal incident at the Clarendon Hills Prospect Avenue crossing was in 2017, when a pedestrian was killed.

+In Wednesday’s crash, investigators determined the train engineer applied the brakes well in advance of the impact, Landsberg said.
+But trains traveling at the posted 70 mph speed limit need a mile to stop, he said.
+The full investigation will take a year to 18 months, he said.

-The family, and their lawyer, said they have not heard from investigators but they have gotten calls from people who have complained in the past about the crossing, where construction has slowed traffic and back it up across the tracks.
+Lopez’s family, and their lawyer, said they have not heard from investigators but they have gotten calls from people who have complained in the past about the crossing, where construction has slowed traffic and backs it up across the tracks.

-“People were in harm’s way quite frequently,” Jambois said.
+“People were in harm’s way quite frequently,” attorney Steven K. Jambois said.
 “This was something that was bound to happen and was very preventable.”

 He added that “residents have come forward and said they made complaints to the city but as far as I know nothing was done about it.”

 Lopez was the mother of three daughters and five grandchildren.
-She was retired and had moved from Chicago to Downer’s Grove several years ago to be closer to her family.
-“She was the glue to the family ...
-She will be terribly missed.”
+After Lopez retired from a cleaning job at a television studio in Chicago years ago, she moved from the North Side to Downers Grove to be closer to family.

 Many of her family were together for Mother’s Day.
 “Little did we know the blessing of that time we had with her,” Klonowski said.